wix-incubator/headless-components/packages/headless-components/README.md

 In this architecture, **services** are pure business logic and state containers.
 They are completely agnostic to the implementation details of server actions, and are not bound to any specific server framework (such as Astro).
 Instead, services receive server actions as plain functions via their configuration object.
 This enables maximum portability, testability, and separation of concerns.

+Server actions will be typically used when we need to call some API that requires elevation or data we don't want to share with the client.

 ### Key Principles

 - **Decoupling**: Services do not import or reference Astro (or any server framework) directly.
 They only receive functions (actions) via their config.